bozydar/bfm-dev-env/README.md

 ### Test

-Test container includes RSpec scripts which operates on other containers.
-It allows them to seed the data, call the BFM, and check the expected response.
-There is no problem to connect the test container to the other service containers if needed.
+Test container includes RSpec scripts that talk to other containers.
+It seeds the test DB with fixtures, calls the BFM, and checks the expected responses.
+There is no problem with connecting the test container to the other service containers if needed.
 This container is defined in the `docker-compose.test.yml` file.
+It doesn't exist in the `docker-compose.yml` file though.

 ### BFM

 This container represents the monolith.
-It depends on the other components (except the `test` environment where Test depends on it).
+It depends on the other containers (except the `test` environment).
 It is a Rails application.

 ### Service1 and Service2

 They represent the microservices.
-Service2 can call their own DB.
+Service2 can call their own DB to prove that its DB is isolated from the BFM.

 ### Development environment

 In this environment developers can modify the code on their local disks.
-The containers don't need to be rebuilt because the volumes are mapped.
+The containers don't need to be rebuilt because the volumes are mapped to working directories.

 **Dependency diagram loosely representing the `docker-compose.yml` file.**